tanghui315/speakr-app/docs/getting-started/installation.md

 Before diving into installation, it's helpful to understand how Speakr works.
 The application integrates with external APIs for two main purposes: transcription services that convert your audio to text, and text generation services that power features like summaries, titles, and interactive chat.
 Speakr is designed to be flexible, supporting both cloud-based services like OpenAI and self-hosted solutions running on your own infrastructure.

 Speakr uses specific API endpoint formats for these integrations.
 For transcription, it supports the standard OpenAI Whisper API format using the `/audio/transcriptions` endpoint, which is implemented by OpenAI, OpenRouter, and many self-hosted solutions.
-Alternatively, for advanced features like speaker diarization, Speakr can connect to ASR webservices that provide an `/asr` endpoint.
+Alternatively, for advanced features like speaker diarization, Speakr can connect to ASR webservices that provide an `/asr` endpoint. **Note: Using the ASR endpoint option requires running an additional Docker container** (`onerahmet/openai-whisper-asr-webservice`) alongside Speakr - full setup instructions are provided in the [Running ASR Service for Speaker Diarization](#running-asr-service-for-speaker-diarization) section below.
 For text generation, Speakr uses the OpenAI Chat Completions API format with the `/chat/completions` endpoint, which is widely supported across different AI providers.

 ## Prerequisites